Final draft of the PB Ronald Reserve Masterplan – now on exhibition

 Council would like to thank everyone who provided feedback and input to help shape the final draft masterplan for PB Ronald Reserve.
 Once adopted, the masterplan will be delivered over 10 years.

-Closing date for feedback: Sunday 31 January 2021
+Feedback closed on Sunday 31 January 2021

 About PB Ronald Reserve

 PB Ronald Reserve (Anderson Street, Pakenham) is located near Pakenham’s business district.

 The reserve currently has:

 - tennis courts

 - shelters and barbecues